 - Title VI of the Civil Rights Act of 1964 (42 U.S.C.
 2000d et seq., 78 stat.
-252), (prohibits discrimination on the basis of race, color, national origin) and 49 CFR part 21; - The Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, (42 U.S.C.
+252), (prohibits discrimination on the basis of race, color, national origin); - 49 CFR part 21 (entitled Non-discrimination in Federally-Assisted Programs of the Department of Transportation-Effectuation of Title VI of the Civil Rights Act of 1964); 28 CFR 50.3 (U.S. Department of Justice Guidelines for Enforcement of Title VI of the Civil Rights Act of 1964); - The Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, (42 U.S.C.
 4601), (prohibits unfair treatment of persons displaced or whose property has been acquired because of Federal or Federal-aid programs and projects); - Federal-Aid Highway Act of 1973, (23 U.S.C.
 324 et seq.), and Title IX of the Education Amendments of 1972, as amended (20 U.S.C.
 1681-1683 and 1685-1686) (prohibit discrimination on the basis of sex); - Section 504 of the Rehabilitation Act of 1973, (29 U.S.C.
 794 et seq.), as amended, (prohibits discrimination on the basis of disability) and 49 CFR part 27; - The Age Discrimination Act of 1975, as amended, (42 U.S.C.
-6101 et seq.), (prohibits discrimination on the basis of age); - The Civil Rights Restoration Act of 1987, (Pub.
-L. 100-209), (broadens scope, coverage and applicability of Title VI of the Civil Rights Act of 1964, The Age Discrimination Act of 1975 and Section 504 of the Rehabilitation Act of 1973, by expanding the definition of the terms "programs or activities" to include all of the programs or activities of the Federal aid recipients, sub-recipients and contractors, whether such programs or activities are Federally-funded or not); - Titles II and III of the Americans with Disabilities Act (42 U.S.C.
-12131-12189) (prohibits discrimination on the basis of disability in the operation of public entities, public and private transportation systems, places of public accommodation, and certain testing) and 49 CFR parts 37 and 38; - Executive Order 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations (prevents discrimination against minority populations by discouraging programs, policies, and activities with disproportionately high and adverse human health or environmental effects on minority and low-income populations); and - Executive Order 13166, Improving Access to Services for Persons with Limited English Proficiency (guards against Title VI national origin discrimination/discrimination because of limited English proficiency (LEP) by ensuring that funding recipients take reasonable steps to ensure that LEP persons have meaningful access to programs (70 FR at 74087 to 74100).
+6101 et seq.), (prohibits discrimination on the basis of age); - The CivII Rights Restoration Act of 1987, (Pub.
+L. 100-209), (broadens scope, coverage and applicability of Title VI of the CivII Rights Act of 1964, The Age Discrimination Act of 1975 and Section 504 of the Rehabilitation Act of 1973, by expanding the definition of the terms "programs or activities" to include all of the programs or activities of the Federal aid recipients, sub-recipients and contractors, whether such programs or activities are Federally-funded or not); - Titles II and III of the Americans with Disabilities Act (42 U.S.C.
+12131-12189) (prohibits discrimination on the basis of disability in the operation of public entities, public and private transportation systems, places of public accommodation, and certain testing) and 49 CFR parts 37 and 38; - Executive Order 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations (prevents discrimination against minority populations by discouraging programs, policies, and activities with disproportionately high and adverse human health or environmental effects on minority and low-income populations);

+- Executive Order 13166, Improving Access to Services for Persons with Limited English Proficiency (guards against Title VI national origin discrimination/discrimination because of limited English proficiency (LEP) by ensuring that funding recipients take reasonable steps to ensure that LEP persons have meaningful access to programs (70 FR at 74087 to 74100); - Executive Order 13985, Advancing Racial Equity and Support for Underserved Communities through the Federal Government (advancing equity across the Federal Government); and - Executive Order 13988, Preventing and Combating Discrimination on the Basis of Gender Identity or Sexual Orientation (clarifying that sex discrimination includes discrimination on the grounds of gender identity or sexual orientation).